rotemov/invivo-imaging/README.md

 4. Increasing cell diameter will make the identified cells larger (if you see the pipline is missing some of the larger cells increase this).

+5. The logs are meant mostly for the developers, however if you know how tracebacks work don't hesitate to use them to to figure out what went wrong.
+If you are experiencing issues you can always email rotem.ovadia@mail.huji.ac.il or open an issue on github with the job number and I will try to solve it.

 (To be continued ...)